 • Not 65 or older

-• Not eligible for ABD (aged, blind, disabled) Medicaid based on SSA disability determination
+• Not eligible for ABD (aged, blind, disabled) Medicaid based on a Social Security Administration (SSA) disability determination

 • Not eligible for any Medicare Savings Program (MSP) standalone